-He was shown around by Mallika Ahluwalia, CEO and curator of the Partition Museum, Union minister of state for housing and urban affairs Hardeep Singh Puri, Punjab culture and tourism minister Navjot Singh Sidhu, Amritsar's sitting Congress MP Gurjeet Singh Aujla and Amritsar's mayor Karamjit Singh Rintu.
+Prime Minister Trudeau also shared his thoughts on the Partition Museum, saying "to think of the lives torn apart, the violence and loss...
+We need to remember that it's always easy to divide people.
+It's much more shown around by Mallika Ahluwalia, CEO and curator of the Partition Museum, Union minister of state for housing and urban affairs Hardeep Singh Puri, Punjab culture and tourism minister Navjot Singh Sidhu, Amritsar's sitting Congress MP Gurjeet Singh Aujla and Amritsar's mayor Karamjit Singh Rintu.